vinyldns/vinyldns-cli/README.md

 ### Testing

 The `tests` directory contains a suite of [bats](https://github.com/sstephenson/bats) acceptance tests verifying `vinyldns` commands.
-Tests should accompany New features.
+Tests should accompany new features.